PhilippeCarphin/iwatch/README.md

 one.
 This is useful for troubleshooting servers or anything that takes a long time to run.

+The `FILES` argument can also be `@...` to ask to watch all files tracked by git in a certain directory, and CMD can containt `%` which will be expanded to the first file or `%^` which will be expanded to the whole list of files.

 See [iwatch manpage](share/man/man1/iwatch.org) for more info.

 ## Requirements